 Instead of following a linear path, students should be taught to use different science practices like tools on a tool belt.
-The Science and Engineering Practices were designed in order to help students to fully understand the practice of science.
+The Science and Engineering Practices were designed to help students fully understand the practice of science.

 Before NGSS, students learned necessary background information (usually through lecture) prior to completing a lab.
-Teachers provided students with an investigation that had step-by-step instructions to lead students through an observation style lab that confirmed what they had already learned.
-This style of activity is antithetical to the intent of the behind the NGSS.
+Teachers provided students with an investigation that had step-by-step instructions to lead students through an observation-style lab that confirmed what they had already learned.
+This style of activity is antithetical to the intent behind the NGSS.
 The framework states that students should be figuring out scientific concepts rather than learning about them.

 When using the scientific method, students must use background knowledge to provide an answer to a single question in the form of a hypothesis.
 Consequently, the scientific method over-emphasizes the importance of content knowledge and is in contrast to the three-dimensional approach of the NGSS.